srobo/team-emails/SR2020/2020-07-31-trophy-confirmation.md

 ---
 to: sr2020 trophy winners
-subject: Please confirm the details for your Student Robotics edible prize
+subject: Please confirm the details for your Student Robotics award
 ---

 Hi